Student Current Account

 • Applying – you can do this at the end of the Student Current Account application or any time after your application.

-• Keep in mind – if you don’t have enough money in your account or available arranged overdraft to make a payment, we may either let you borrow through an unarranged overdraft or refuse the payment.
-Missing payments and using an unarranged overdraft may damage your credit score, so please get in touch if you find yourself in these circumstances.
+• Keep in mind – if you don’t have enough money in your account or an arranged overdraft to make a payment, we may either let you borrow through an unarranged overdraft or refuse the payment.
+Missing payments and using an unarranged overdraft may damage your credit score, so get in touch if you find yourself in these circumstances.

 All overdrafts are subject to application and repayable on demand.
 You must be 18 or over to apply.